Tulsidas: Birth

 Tulsidas was born on Saptami, the seventh day of Shukla Paksha, the bright half of the lunar Hindu calendar month Shraavana (July–August).
 This correlates with 11 August 1511 of the Gregorian calendar.
-Although as many as three places are mentioned as his birthplace, most scholars identify Soron in Kasganj, Uttar Pradesh, a city on the banks of the river Ganga.
-In 2012 Rajapur, Uttar Pradesh was declared officially by the government of Uttar Pradesh as the birthplace of Tulsi Das.
+Although as many as three places are mentioned as his birthplace, most scholars identify Soron in Kasganj, Uttar Pradesh in Uttar Pradesh, a city on the banks of the river Ganga.
+In 2012 Chitrakoot was declared officially by the government of Uttar Pradesh as the birthplace of Tulsi Das.
 His parents were Hulsi and Atmaram Dubey.
-Most sources identify him as a Saryupareen Brahmin of the Bharadwaj Gotra (lineage).
+The 'Mishrabandhus', after an investigation in and around Rajapur, have affirmed that the place is inhabited by Kanyakubja Dwivedi Brahmanas, and if Tulsidas was a Dwivedi, it is more likely that he was a Kanyakubja Brahmin.
+But According to Mata Prasad Gupta, Kanyakubja Brahmins traditionally despised accepting alms or donations.
+Since Tulsidas himself mentions that his family sustained itself through alms, this suggests that he may have belonged to the Saryuparin Brahmin community.
 Tulsidas and Sir George Grierson give the year of his birth as Vikram 1568 (1511 CE).
 These biographers include Ramkrishna Gopal Bhandarkar, Ramghulam Dwivedi, James Lochtefeld, Swami Sivananda and others.
 The year 1497 appears in many current-day biographies in India and in popular culture.
 Biographers who disagree with this year argue that it makes the life span of Tulsidas equal 126 years, which in their opinion is unlikely if not impossible.
 In contrast, Ramchandra Shukla says that an age of 126 is not impossible for a Mahatma (great soul) like Tulsidas.
 The Government of India and provincial governments celebrated the 500th birth anniversary of Tulsidas in the year 2011 CE, according to the year of Tulsidas' birth in popular culture.